canonical/lxd-ui/CONTRIBUTING.md

 ## Custom styling
 Use existing [react-components](https://github.com/canonical/react-components) as much as possible.
 If you need to customize, use existing vanilla classes over writing new CSS.
 Use vanilla [utility classes](https://vanillaframework.io/docs/utilities/align) where possible.
 For custom CSS, use vanilla CSS variables for [spacing](https://vanillaframework.io/docs/settings/spacing-settings#vertical-spacing) and colors.
 Use the themed colors instead of hardcoding colors to avoid problems with switching from light to dark theme.

-# Supporting multiple lxd versions
+# Supporting stable LXD versions
-When making a contribution to this project, please take note that the UI should degrade gracefully for all lxd LTS versions later than v5.0.
-To achieve this, there are two processes that should be followed:
+When making a contribution to this project, please ensure the UI works correctly against the latest stable LXD release.

-1. When adding a new feature that introduces lxd api endpoints that are not currently used in the project, make sure you check against `api_extensions` returned by the `GET /1.0/` endpoint if the new endpoints used exists for older lxd versions.
-If the new endpoints are not supported in an older lxd version, then you should either hide or disable a portion of the new feature for the relevant lxd version.
-A useful `useSupportedFeatures` hook can be used for this purpose.
-You can also find a comprehensive list of `api_extensions` references in the [lxd documentation](https://canonical.com/lxd/docs/latest/api-extensions/).
+For new features that use LXD API endpoints not yet available in the current stable release, check against `api_extensions` returned by the `GET /1.0/` endpoint and guard the feature appropriately using the `useSupportedFeatures` hook.
+Features should be hidden or disabled when using stable LXD versions that do not yet support them.
+You can find a comprehensive list of `api_extensions` in the [LXD documentation](https://canonical.com/lxd/docs/latest/api-extensions/).

-2. You should write e2e tests that covers the new feature for all supported lxd versions.
-For example, if your feature is hidden for an older lxd server version, you should test that it is not displayed in the browser for that lxd version.
+Write e2e tests for new features to verify they work correctly on both latest/stable and latest/edge LXD versions.

 # End-to-end tests